SagnikDe2024/MachineVisionExperiments/README.md

 ## Deep face and emotion

-This does not use any training, however, this is about using existing trained ML model to determine the bounding boxes of people's faces in pictures and then determine
+This does not use any training, however, this is about using an existing trained ML model to determine the bounding boxes of people's faces in pictures and then determine